 "Mr Davis I would not want the appellant to misunderstand the position.
 You took every point that could be taken.
 I commented maybe on a couple that could not be, but every point that could be taken was advanced.
 He can have no complaint at the skilful way in which he has been represented."

-Recently, he successfully defended Andrew Clarke, who was charged under the terrorist legislation with being a member of the extreme right-wing organisation, National Action.
+In 2019, he successfully defended Andrew Clarke, who was charged under the terrorist legislation with being a member of the extreme right-wing organisation, National Action.

 Having been well-established as a fraud specialist before becoming a QC, he has continued to be instructed in large-scale fraud and money laundering offences including a £5.4m fraud on the Welsh Assembly, a £192m money laundering (Operation Prelacy) and £500m VAT fraud (Operation Forbear).
+In 2021, he completed a successful private prosecution concerning the Managing Director of a company who was alleged to have defrauded the company of over £4m.

 He has appeared as an advocate in front of the British Boxing Board of Control on licensing matters, the Football League tribunal on transfer irregularities and other regulatory bodies and regularly advises Professional Athletes including current PGA European Tour Golfers and Sports Management companies.
 He was a Registered Lawyer with the Football Association.
 He has also appeared in an FA Rule K Arbitration representing an FA Licensed Agent.